-The throttle and shift control is used to manage both the shifting mechanism and the throttle (see Figure 3.3.1).
+The gear shift and throttle control is used to manage both the shifting mechanism and the throttle (see Figure 3.3.1).
 This control regulates engine RPMs, which controls the speed of the boat.
 Moving the lever forward shifts the engine(s) into forward gear.
 Continuing to move the lever forward progressively increases the forward speed of the boat.
 Moving the lever backwards shifts the engine(s) into reverse gear, and continuing to move the lever back progressively increases the reverse speed of the boat.
 The lever(s) must be in the neutral position to start the engine(s).
 When in neutral, otherwise known as the idle position, the propeller is not engaged.
-A neutral indicator light is illuminated atop the throttle and shift lever when in neutral.
+A neutral indicator light is illuminated atop the gear shift and throttle control lever when in neutral.